alcrene/smttask/docs/getting_started/quickstart.md

 Installation
 ------------

 *SumatraTask* requires Python >= 3.7.

-At present it also requires some development packages (*mackelab_toolbox*, *parameters* and *sumatra*).
-These dependencies are taken care of by first installing the package requirements:

-    pip install -r requirements.txt
+It can be installed with pip:

-    pip install .
+    pip install smttask

 Configuration
 -------------